IPU Logo INTER-PARLIAMENTARY UNION

 Political group Candidates Votes % of votes

-Alliance for Major Change
+Peruvians for Change

 Distribution of seats